AutoJenny/blog/docs/temp/article_structure_and_preview_ui_implementation_checklist.md

 - [ ] On save/cancel, return to the previous view

 ### 2.4 Navigation & User Flow
-- [ ] Ensure navigation between Template, Preview, and Modular Edit Panel
+- [x] Ensure navigation between Template, Preview, and Modular Edit Panel (static UI only)
-- [ ] Update Posts List so clicking a post goes to Template View
-- [ ] Test all navigation paths for usability
+- [x] Test all navigation paths for usability (static UI only; ready for review)

 ---